Abortion in California: Violence

 On July 27, 1987, eight members of the Bible Missionary Fellowship, a fundamentalist church in Santee, California, attempted to bomb the Alvarado Medical Center abortion clinic.
 Church member Cheryl Sullenger procured gunpowder, bomb materials, and a disguise for co-conspirator Eric Everett Svelmoe, who planted a gasoline bomb.
 It was placed at the premises but failed to detonate as the fuse was blown out by wind.

 Rachelle "Shelley" Shannon attempted to set fires at abortion clinics in Oregon, California, Idaho, and Nevada during the late 1980s and early 1990s, and eventually plead guilty for these cases of arson.
 In 1993, she would be found guilty of attempted murder of Dr. George Tiller in 1993 at his Wichita, Kansas clinic.

-An incident of anti-abortion violence occurred at an abortion clinic in San Francisco on February 28, 1995.
-Another occurred at an abortion clinic in Modesto, California, on March 19, 2003.
+An incident occurred at an abortion clinic in San Francisco on February 28, 1995.
+On September 20, 1999, an abortion clinic in Bakersfield, California was set on fire.
+Another incident occurred at an abortion clinic in Modesto, California, on March 19, 2003.

+A man shot at a Planned Parenthood location in Pasadena, California with a BB gun several times between June 2020 and May 2021.

+In Costa Mesa, California on March 13, 2022, Planned Parenthood’s Costa Mesa Health Center in Orange County was firebombed with a Molotov cocktail.
+Three men were arrested and charged with conspiracy and malicious destruction of property by fire and explosion.
+24-year old ex-Marine and Neo-Nazi Chance Brannon, who had participated in the attack and planned several other attacks on targets around southern California, was sentenced to 9 years in prison.